 The AurMac Project is an advanced gold prospect located in the Mayo Mining District of central Yukon, approximately 40 km north of the community of Mayo, Yukon.
-The Property consists of 907 claims totaling approximately 173 km2 and contains three areas of known gold mineralization, the Airstrip, Powerline and the Aurex Hill Zones.
-Banyan Gold Corp. has earned a 51% interest and has the right to earn up to a 100% interest in the Property subject to various NSR agreements in favor of previous operators and Victoria Gold Corporation (VGCX).
+The Property consists of 907 claims totalling approximately 173 km2 and contains three areas of known gold mineralization, the Airstrip, Powerline and Aurex Hill Zones.
+Banyan Gold Corp. has earned 75% and 51% interests in the McQuesten and Aurex properties, respectively, and has the right to earn up to a 100% interest in the Properties subject to various NSR agreements in favor of previous operators and Victoria Gold Corporation (VGCX).